davestephens/ansible-nas/.github/ISSUE_TEMPLATE.md

 - Ansible-NAS Python version (`python --version` on the Ansible-NAS box):

 **Expected behavior**

 What should happen?

 **Actual behavior**

 What actually happens?

 **Steps to reproduce**

 What does someone need to do to reproduce this?

+**Playbook Output**

+Paste the output of the playbook at the problematic point.